JakubJanowski/PostgreSqlInAString/README.md

 This may be useful when you have a separate data access project where most of the strings are database queries.

-Adding/changing nodes in `.csproj` might require reopenning all already open files from that project for the configuration to take effect.
+Adding/changing nodes in `.csproj` might require reopening all already open files from that project for the configuration to take effect.

 ## Explanations